iov-one/iov-core/docs/atomic-swap-protocol-v1.md

 ### Timeouts

 A timeout is the first point in time, when the HTLC is expired.
-It is measured in one of the two types absolute times or block height.
+It is measured in one of the two types: absolute time or block height.

-- **Absolute time** is a second resolution
+- **Absolute time** is a [UNIX time](https://en.wikipedia.org/wiki/Unix_time) with a resolution of one second.
+It is used for blockchains that have a strong guarantee for correct and fair timestamps with reasonable precision (e.g.
-  [UNIX time](https://en.wikipedia.org/wiki/Unix_time).
-It is used for blockchains that have a strong guarantee for correct and fair timestamps with reasonable precision.
+  Tendermint-based blockchains).
 - **Block height** is an integer counting the number of blocks created.
 It is used when absolute time is not appropriate.